 Child Find Screenings for Children Birth to Three

 If you have developmental concerns for your child before the age of three, you can contact Bethel School District for information about birth to three developmental centers in the area.
 These centers conduct screening, assessment and early intervention services for children up to age three.
-Visit the Child Find website here.
+Request a Birth to Three Screening here.

 Screening for Children Three to Five (Preschool)